Trying to figure out what is really important to you and what can add more meaning to your life? Are you struggling to

 A few questions to ask yourself are:

 Take a pen and a piece of paper and write down everything that comes to mind.
 Even if it’s something really small, like “reading a good book” or “crossing things off the to-do list”, or something big like “traveling”.

 The purpose is to make the list as long as possible.
-After you’ve done, go through your list and mark the things that are your favorite.
+After you’ve done it, go through your list and mark the things that are your favorite.
 This way you will be able to narrow it down to the things you really love to do and you won’t forget anything.

 The goal of this exercise is to get you to get an even better idea of who you are.